3 5x 4 8x 2

 Q1: Why is it important to use parentheses in mathematical expressions?

 A1: Parentheses clarify the order of operations and remove ambiguity.
-They ensure that everyone interprets the expression in the same way, leading to a single, correct solution.
-Without parentheses, there's a risk of multiple interpretations, as seen in our exploration of "3 5x 4 8x 2."
+Practically speaking, they confirm that everyone interprets the expression in the same way, leading to a single, correct solution.
+Without parentheses, there's a risk of multiple interpretations, as seen in our exploration of "3 5x 4 8x 2.

 Q2: What if the spaces were intentional?
 Could they indicate implied multiplication?